Italo Disco

 Key tracks

-The iconic music of the Italo Disco movement can be heard on radio stations featured on our website.
-Explore and listen to these classic synth-driven tracks through the variety of radio stations available on onairium.com.
+The pulsating sound of Italo Disco can be heard regularly on the vintage dance and pop stations featured on our website.
+Listeners can discover this foundational genre and its key artists by tuning into the radio stations available on onairium.com.